Dear Parent or Guardian:

 Delinquent accounts and Post-Graduation – Unpaid account balances may be transferred to a Collection Agency.

-If you have questions regarding the Waiver of Fees or the Installment Payment Plan, please feel free to contact the Assistant Principal for Student Services or call the school’s Help Line at:
+General inquiries regarding fee waivers may be sent to donna_[email protected] If you have technical questions regarding the Waiver of Fees electronic application or signing up for the Installment Payment Plan, please feel free to contact the following for assistance:

 596 Crescent Blvd